Wanli-HE/Plaspline/README.md

 # Plaspline, a pipeline for plasmid analysis form metagenome

 # Introduction
-Nowadays, Numerous tools are developed based on different strategies for detecting plasmid from metagenome.
-Apparently, all of them have merits, but the demerits are also non-negligible.
-Thus, how to estimate them and how to combine the advantages of these tools are necessary.
-Besides, it is lack of a proven, systematic, and comprehensive workflow for theses multiple preprocessing and analytical steps, which are not only including detecting plasmid, but also including significant downstream analysis of plasmid.

-we are benchmarking these tools and strategies, building up *Plaspline* based on the benchmarked tools, which is trying to combine the advantages of tools for a better result of detecting plasmid.
-Moreover, multiple downstream analysis is also added into this workflow includes quality control, assembly, circular/linear plasmids isolation, circular/linear plasmids genome verification and classification, and plasmids-relative-genes analysis, which aims to get a comprehensive analysis of plasmid, both in gene and plasmid community level.
+*Plaspline* is a snakemake based workflow, which aims to get a comprehensive analysis of plasmid, both in gene and plasmid community level from short-gun sequences.
+The main steps are quality control, assembly, circular/linear plasmids isolation, circular/linear plasmids genome verification and classification, and plasmids-relative-genes analysis.

 # Requirements